 2. Play with nature motifs.

-One of the hallmarks of the cottagecore aesthetic is nature motifs — and not just florals.
-Think also green plants, mushrooms, birds, and insects, like the beautiful gold dragonfly on the central throw pillow on this bed styled by Sarah of @retwiggdstylist.
-Flowers both fresh and dried continue the garden theme.
+One of the hallmarks of the cottagecore aesthetic is natural materials and motifs, not just florals.
+Also consider green plants, mushrooms, birds, and insects, like the beautiful gold dragonfly on the central throw pillow on this bed styled by Sarah of @retwiggdstylist.
+Flowers (both fresh and dried) continue the garden theme.

 3. Display your thrift shop finds.